 - 1. What do you mean by legal due diligence and why does a person need to carry out legal due diligence? - 2.
 Draft a legal due diligence programme for a corporate acquisition. - 3.
-What is the process involved in legal due diligence? - 4.
+What are the process involved in legal due diligence in general? - 4.
 What are the possible hurdles that may occur during legal due diligence process?